dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instance_on_points.rst

 .. figure:: /images/modeling_geometry-nodes_point_instance-on-points_node.png
    :align: center

-   The Instance on Points node.
+   :alt: Instance on Points node.

 The *Instance on Points* node adds a reference to a geometry to each of the points present in the input geometry.
 Instances are a fast way to add the same geometry to a scene many times